fmoo/react-typeahead/README.md

 This option is ignored if you don't specify the `name` prop.
 It is required if you both specify the `name` prop and are using non-string options.
 It is optional otherwise.

+#### props.customListComponent

+Type: `React Component`

+A React Component that renders the list of typeahead results.
+This replaces the default list of results.

+This component receives the following props :

+##### Passed through

+- `props.displayOptions`
+- `props.customClasses`
+- `props.onOptionSelected`

+##### Created or modified
+- `props.options`
+  - This is the Typeahead's `props.options` filtered and limited to `Typeahead.props.maxVisible`.
+- `props.selectedIndex`
+  - The index of the highlighted option for rendering

 ---

 ### Tokenizer(props)